UltraMessaging/smx_perf/README.md

 the receiver will quickly process the message and go back to tightly reading the head index.
-Thus, the publisher will encounter this contention on every single message sent, resulting in a baseline throughput (14M for Smash).
+Thus, the publisher will encounter this contention on every single message sent, resulting in a baseline throughput.

 Now let's modify the situation.
 Let's add a little bit of work in the subscriber's receiver callback.